 Official promotional logos are a tool for efforts that relate to the academic mission.
 These logos provide a cohesive, consistent, and unified visual identification with the University of Florida brand.

 See the chart below for promotional vs. university or departmental logo use cases.
-Promotional logos can be used on digital platforms, in print and on promotional items.
+Promotional logos can be used on digital platforms, print, and promotional items.